Cavannn/ip/docs/README.md

 To exit the app, please click the `x` button in the top-right corner of the application window.

+## Known Issues

+1. Using the command `bye` does not bring the user out of the application.
+The remedy is to link this command to exiting this application.

 ## Command Summary

 | Action                | Format / Arguments                    | Example Usage                                              | Description                                    |